QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 #### Spanning tree

-A spanning tree $T$ is a tree that is a partial graph obtained by removing edges from a graph $G$.
+A spanning tree $T$ is a spanning subgraph that is a tree.

 * It does not exist if $G$ is disconnected
 * T is a partial connected and acyclic graph of G